Global and Local Contrastive Self-Supervised Learning for Semantic Segmentation of HR Remote Sensing Images: Experiments and results

 \subsubsection{The effectiveness of the decoder part trained with GLCNet}

-Our method is originally designed to train the full semantic segmentation network, but since most of the methods used for comparison are designed to train only the encoder, we only loaded the self-supervised pre-trained encoder part in the previous experiments during the fine-tuning phase for fairness of comparison.
+Our method was originally designed to train the full semantic segmentation network, but since most of the methods used for comparison are designed to train only the encoder, we only loaded the self-supervised pre-trained encoder in the previous experiments during the fine-tuning phase for fairness of comparison.
 In this section, to investigate whether the decoder trained by our method is valid, we conduct experiments on the Potsdam and Xiangtan datasets.
-The experimental results are shown in \cref{tab:ex-decoder} , where $d(1,2)$ denotes loading the decoder parameters of the first two layers and $d(1,2,3)$ denotes loading the complete decoder parameters except for the final classification layer.
-From the results, it can be found that the decoder parameters trained with our method does not bring out significant improvement, which may be due to the fact that the encoder part of the semantic segmentation network is mainly used for detail recovery, while our current local matching contrastive learning module still performs an average pooling operation on local regions to extract features, losing detail information such as edge localization.
+The experimental results are shown in Table \ref{tab:ex-decoder} , where $d(1,2)$ denotes loading the decoder parameters of the first two layers and $d(1,2,3)$ denotes loading the complete decoder parameters except for the final classification layer.
+From the results, we find that the decoder parameters trained with our method do not bring out significant improvement, which may be because the decoder of the semantic segmentation network is mainly used for detail recovery, while our current local matching contrastive learning module performs an average pooling operation on local regions to extract features, losing detailed information such as edge localization.